ibexa/documentation-developer/docs/guide/vouchers/vouchers.md

 [[= product_name_com =]] supports vouchers that are managed in ERP.
 The customer can enter a voucher number in the basket.
 Then the voucher is sent to the ERP and, if it is valid, the customer gets a discount.

-Voucher data is sent to ERP in `PriceRequest` and `CreateOrderRequest`.
+Voucher data is sent to the ERP in `PriceRequest` and `CreateOrderRequest`.
 The price request contains the voucher code.

 If enabled in the [configuration](#configuration), an additional line with negative quantity is also sent.
 The ERP must respond with negative cost.

 The ERP can send a message that the voucher is invalid.
-In that case this message is displayed in the basket.
+When this happens, a message is displayed in the basket.

 ## Configuration